Course Description/Overview/Welcome Statement

 At the beginning of each hex (term in a trimester) each student is given 15 extra credit points as hall passes.
 Each time a student leaves class (to go to the bathroom, office, drinking fountain, etc.), five of the extra credit points are lost.
 Once a student has used up the 15 points, he will not be excused to leave class for the rest of the hex.
 Of course, to leave class the student must take the big, yellow school hall pass with him.
 Misuse of the hall pass sign and goofing off in the hall can result in the loss of all hall passes.

-Twenty-five points a week will be given out for behavior/participation (5 points a day).
-This behavior grade is based on attendance, attitude shown in class, participation, language, and obedience to class/school rules.
+Twenty-five points a week will be given out for work-place skills (5 points a day).
+This work-place skills grade is based on attendance, attitude shown in class, participation, language, and obedience to class/school rules.
 Because students are expected to come to class with a pen/pencil to write with, students will lose some of their behavior/participation points for the day if they do not bring a writing instrument and must borrow one from the teacher.
 Having a cell phone out in class (which is against school rules) will also cause a loss of points.

 In addition, students are expected to read and finish at least one book of their choosing each hex (that has been approved by the teacher).
 When students finish their chosen book, they will have a book interview with the teacher in which they must orally report to the teacher about the book they read.
 This book interview is worth 100 points each term.